Prescientje/lifemap/README.md

 That period of time gave me a lot of anxiety and it has profoundly affected how I view money.
 However, ever since I overcame that anxiety I have had a fundamental confidence that God is in control and that everything will work out fine.
 I am quite frugal and have extensive budgets and financial goals but I have to balance that with Matthew 6:33.
-My father is also close to a hoarder.
-He is a perpetual project starter but never a project finisher.
-That aspect of his personality that I can see in myself along with our general consumerist society has caused me to become a minimalist, which only furthers my frugality.

-I feel that I did not have very many heroes in my formative years.
+I feel that I did not have very many Christian mentors in my formative years.
+The churches that I went to as a child did not have very strong youth ministries and my limited experience in them led me to believe I was the only real Christian in that group because I saw how much their actions did not line up with their supposed faith in Jesus.
+It was also unfortunate that no one at my church went to the same school until I switched churches in high school.
 My parents have always said that I have a very clear sense of right and wrong, which led me to essentially always follow the rules and excel as a student.
 That has led me to struggle with perfectionism and focusing on works instead of grace.
-And of course I am by know means actually perfect so that only leads to cycles of guilt and shame.
+And of course I am by no means actually perfect, so that only led to cycles of guilt and shame.
 I am a very introspective person and I am also excellent at disconnecting my emotions in certain situations (which is not always good, believe me).
 But I do also struggle with anger and frustration that I am not able to control my situation.
-The churches that I went to as a child did not have very strong youth ministries and my limited experience in them led me to believe I was the only real Christian in that group because I saw how much their actions did not line up with their supposed faith in Jesus.
-It was also unfortunate that no one at my church went to the same school until I switched churches in high school.
 One of the reasons that I joke so much about church phrases is that I believe those phrases help someone hide from actually doing things Jesus would do.
 In general I suppose I have a cynical view of most people who claim to be Christians but are really "Churchians."